ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/checkpoint.md

 ### Exercise: Multi-Server Setup

-**Objective:** Configure and test a multi-server setup with Claude Desktop.
+**Objective:** Configure and test a multi-server setup with Cursor IDE.

 **Requirements:**